 An incandescent bulb radiating 90% of its energy as heat is a “little heater.”
 Replace them with Energy Star-qualified compact fluorescent bulbs, which emit 75% less heat.
 So whenever possible, switch electronics like computers to sleep mode, and realize that dishwashers, TVs, computers, and other applause generate heat, so limit their use.

-Turn the tap on, bring water spray bottles and use sports drinks
+4. Turn the tap on, bring water spray bottles, and use sports drinks

 So keep cool with cotton sheets and loose-fitting PJs, since many of us have trouble nodding off in a room warmer than 75%F. If it’s still hot out, when you’re going bed, stick your pillowcase in the freezer for a bit before you go to sleep.
 That you’ll you’ll fall asleep on a nice, cool pillow.

 Take advantage of cooler time (early morning/late evening) by altering your outdoor exercise patterns.
-Scale it down by doing fewer minutes, walking instead of running or decrease level of extortion, if you can’t change the time for your workout.
+Scale it down by doing fewer minutes, walking instead of running or decrease the level of exertion, if you can’t change the time of your workout.

 Movie theaters pump air conditioning.
 If you’re planning to see a new movie, see a matinee, when the tickets are cheaper.
 You’ll get out of the heat while the sun’s shining.